scr34m/tuya/README.md

 Experimental code subject to major changes

 ## Limits
-Support limited to protocol version 3.1
+Support limited to protocol version 3.1 and 3.3

 Tested only with Neo power plugs